skadistats/clarity-examples/README.md

     }
 }
 ```

-In version 1, profiles were needed to explicitly tell clarity which replay data you were interested in.
+Runner is the class that bootstraps the processing run.
+You need to supply it with one or more instances of processors
-By looking at how your processor is annotated, clarity can figure this out by itself, so profiles not needed anymore.
+you want to take part in the run.
+It will then find out what events you requested and instantiate other (built-in) processors that

-Clarity itself also uses annotated processor classes to supply all the functionality, so it is easy to extend it and
+provide the events you requested.
-build more specialized events on top.

 To illustrate, this is a stripped down example of how clarity uses the
 @OnMessage event to listen for occurrences of CSVCMsg_GameEventList and CSVCMsg_GameEvent and uses them to
 supply a new event @OnGameEvent: